andraugust/andraugust.github.io/stat_thermo.md

 $$

-So the more microstates associated with an energy macrostate, the more likely the system is to have that macrostate.
+So the more microstates associated with a macrostate, the more likely the system is to have that macrostate.
 Let's see how this works out for a pair of Einstein solids.

-The joint multiplicity of two Einstein solids is
+The multiplicity of two Einstein solids is

 $$